isomerpages/moe-mtls-old/Opening-Ceremony-softlaunch.md

   gtag('config', 'AW-726049306');
 </script>
 <div>
-<p>Join us on 28 August 2021 at 9am as we bring you the Opening and Award Ceremony of the Mother Tongue Languages Symposium 2021 ‘live’ from our venue.</p>
+<p>Join us on 28 August 2021 at 9am as we bring you the Opening and Award Ceremony of the Mother Tongue Languages Symposium 2021 ‘live’ from Suntec Singapore Convention & Exhibition Centre.</p>

 <table>
   <tr>